Eagle-Rock-Analytics/.github/profile/README.md

-## About Us

 Eagle Rock Analytics is an environmental research and data analysis firm based in **Sacramento, CA**, specializing in climate science applications and geospatial data analysis.
 Our approach is rooted in **empathy**, **transparency**, and a commitment to **science without ego**, ensuring that our work is client-focused and contributes to the **public good**.

-## Our Mission

-At Eagle Rock Analytics, our mission is to employ **actionable science**, translating complex environmental data into practical solutions that directly address client needs.
-Fueled by empathy, transparency, and a commitment to science without ego, we strive to create an inclusive workplace and prioritize projects that contribute to societal well-being, advancing scientific knowledge and understanding.
+Our mission is to employ **actionable science**, translating complex environmental data into practical solutions that directly address client needs.

 <div align="center">

 </div>

 ## Our Values
 | 🎯 **Actionable Science** | 💝 **Empathy** |
 |--------------------------|-----------------|
 | We focus on coming up with actionable outcomes that translate large and complex environmental data into understandable and usable products that directly address client, industry, and community partner needs. | Our secret sauce is empathy.
 Coupled with active listening, we deeply engage with clients and partners to understand what problems need solving, then develop scientific approaches to solve them.
 Being empathetic naturally leads to an inclusive and welcoming workplace. |